 According to DOC documents, from the initial planning stages for the facility until today, the "purpose" of MCC has been to provide separate confinement for the Commonwealth's most disruptive inmates.
 However, the number of inmates who are classified as such does not now equal, nor is it anticipated in the near future to equal, the total bedspace available at the facility.
-During its research the Committee noted with curiosity that no specific projection of bedspace need for the "disruptivetype" inmate apparently was included in the planning for the total number of cells to be constructed at the facility.
+During its research the Committee noted with curiosity that no specific projection of bedspace need for the "disruptive-type" inmate apparently was included in the planning for the total number of cells to be constructed at the facility.

-During October 1984, the Committee conducted a telephone survey of 18 other states to determine if the special purpose what any the w inmates who require specialized maximum security housing similar to that available at MCC.
+During October 1984, the Committee conducted a telephone survey of 18 other states to determine if the special purpose concept of MCC was atypical of the manner in which other states dealt with particularly disruptive inmates.
+All 18 states reported the existence of a dangerous and disruptive segment of inmates who require specialized maximum security housing similar to that available at MCC.
 However, these 18 states utilize a wide variety of settings to house this inmate population.
 Approximately half the states sampled confine all maximum security inmates in a single facility.
 Their reasons for doing so varied greatly.
 For example, the Missouri system has only one maximum security institution statewide (whereas Virginia confines maximum security inmates in as many as seven institutions).
 Other states seemed to feel that centralizing disruptive inmates gave prison officials the potential for more effective control of their behavior.
 The remaining states in the survey disperse the subject population among two or more institutions in their systems.
 Among this latter group are our neighboring states of Maryland, North Carolina and Tennessee.
 Thus, the Committee's survey indicated no significant trend towards or away from a Mecklenburg-type facility for confining seriously disruptive inmates.
 It is worth noting, however, that one state in our sample, Arkansas, recently completed construction of a single, special-purpose facility for its most disruptive inmate population.